Table of Contents

 What to Do When You Get Your Onion Sets or Transplants

-As soon as onion sets arrive you will want to remove them from the boxing.
+As soon as onion sets arrive you will want to remove them from the boxing to avoid fungal issues.
 They will need to be placed in a well-ventilated area free from sunlight, soil or moisture.

 Soil Conditions